Kaldei/KCN/content/killchain/5_Privesc_Windows.md

 ---
-title: 5 - Privesc Windows
+title: 5 – Privesc Windows
+summary: Privilege Escalation step – a note for elevating privileges on a Windows machine.
+description: Privilege Escalation step – a note for elevating privileges on a Windows machine.
 ---

-# Privec Checklist
+# Privesc Checklist

 ---